Why distressed M&A is front of mind for dealmakers

 The scene is set for investors, funds and buyers to acquire distressed assets and companies – and signs show they are already getting started.
 Our early indicators data shows an increase of 43% in new M&A deals commencing last quarter (July - September 2020), compared to the previous quarter, where M&A activity was down 25%.

-The pandemic is expected to leave a number of distressed companies who need buyers or investors in its wake.
-‘With depressed valuations and significant pockets of cash available to investors, there are likely to be many M&A opportunities that might be classed as “distressed M&A”,’ according to Baker McKenzie.
+"With depressed valuations and significant pockets of cash available to investors, there are likely to be many M&A opportunities that might be classed as 'distressed M&A'," according to Baker McKenzie.

 While the key differentiator is financial distress, the levels of distress could vary considerably from company to company.
 While some may be proactively anticipating cash flow issues moving forward, others may already be looking at formal restructuring or insolvency options.
 All transactions that fall on this spectrum could be considered distressed M&A.